The TO-REACH project concludes with the Final Conference

 On 20 May 2021, the project TO-REACH – Transferring innovation in health systems held its Final Conference ‘Implementing and transferring innovations across health systems’.
-During the conference, the key outcomes of the TO-REACH project were presented: the Strategic Research Agenda and the Policy Briefs, concluding the work done over the past five years.
+During the conference, the key outcomes of the TO-REACH project were presented: the Strategic Research Agenda and the Policy Briefs.

 The conference brought together high-level speakers from the WHO, the European Commission and Ministries of Health, as well as project partners, academia, NGOs and the public to discuss the work done by the project and the future of health systems and service research.
 With over 230 attendees and an impressive line-up of speakers, the conference presented an ideal opportunity to reflect on the challenges health systems are facing, the key achievements of the TO-REACH project – Strategic Research Agenda and Policy Briefs, and to look forward at the Partnership on Transforming Health and Care Systems that the project helped build.